choojs/wayfarer/README.md

 - __params__: an parameters object
 Any arguments passed after the `route/context` are passed as-is into the function handler.

-## Events
-### router.on('error', cb(err, params, route, arguments...))
-Aside from having a default path, a listener can be attached to handle errors.
-If no listener is attached, an error will be thrown.

 ## Internals
 Wayfarer is built on an internal trie structure.
 If you want to build a router